Reporting settings in Kibana

 xpack.reporting.encryptionKey: "something_secret"

-Reporting generates reports in the background and jobs are coordinated using documents in Elasticsearch.
+Reporting generates reports on the Kibana server as background tasks, and jobs are coordinated using documents in Elasticsearch.
 Depending on how often you generate reports and the overall number of reports, you might need to change the following settings.

 xpack.reporting.capture.maxAttempts logo cloud